Dodger Stadium to organize baseball, with surfing and cricket outside Los Angeles at 2028 Olympic Games - ExBulletin

 Venice Beach will also be the starting location for the marathon and cycle road courses.
 The course layouts and finishing sites for both events will be announced later.

-Boxing returns to the Olympic program with preliminary competitions in the Peacock Theater opposite Crypto.com Arena, which will organize the last phases in the building in the city center.
+Boxing returns to the Olympic program with preliminary competitions in the Peacock Theater opposite Crypto.com Arena, which organizes the last phases in the center of LA.
 Weightlifting will also be in Peacock, while artistic gymnastics and trampoline in Crypto.com will be arena.

 Volleyball is in Honda Center in Anaheim, about 27 miles from the center of Los Angeles.